Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint/README.md

 Translation endpoint to support Sugoi Translator's offline translation backend (https://www.youtube.com/watch?v=r8xFzVbmo7k)

-Tested to support Sugoi Translator V3.0 with Offline Model V2.0 and Japanese OCR Toolkit v1.6.
+Tested to support Sugoi Translation Toolkit V4.0.

-The Sugoi Translator's offline model boasts comparability with Deepl translations, not to mention a shorter delay and nonexistent throttling limits.
+The Sugoi Translator's offline model boasts comparability with Deepl translations, not to mention shorter translation delay and nonexistent throttling limits.

 Though just like any machine translators, there will be oddities and unexpected mistranslations.
 You're still better off using official/fan translations/localizations if those are available.